fresh-eggs/fresh-eggs.github.io/xband_post.md

 ### Memory Mapping on the SNES Figuring out SRAM
 First up was getting the retail ROM to boot on BSNES-PLUS.
 This proved to be more tricky than I anticipated.

 The first step was getting the ROM mapped correctly into memory.
-Given proper memory mapping, we could add hooks into each read or write operation the ROM makes to the ranges used by XBAND.
-Once the hooks pass control to the emulator, we can ensure all relevant state is maintained and return control.
+Given proper memory mapping, we could add hooks into each read or write operation the ROM makes to the memory ranges used by XBAND.
+Once the hooks pass control to the emulator, we ensure our emulation updates all relevant state and control structures followed by returning control to the ROM.

-In the emulator source, most of this takes place within the following:
+In the [emulator source](https://github.com/fresh-eggs/bsnes-plus/tree/xband_support), most of this takes place within the following:
 - `common/nall/snes/cartridge.hpp`
 - `bsnes/snes/chip/xband/xband_base.cpp`
 - `bsnes/snes/chip/xband/xband_cart.cpp`